 My biggest concern is that this is marketed as YA.
 Publishers label a book as YA when they market it to readers aged 12-18, but we all know that YA isn’t for every 12-year old.
 In Damsel, the characters themselves are young adults.
 Ama is never given a specific age, but Prince Emory is nineteen.
 Rape, misogyny, and animal cruelty may appear in other YA books, but as an avid and regular reader of YA books, not to mention a secondary school librarian, this one just does not feel like YA to me.

 I liked the ending, but the “twist”–if it can even be called that–is super-predictable.
 Just read the summary and think about it for five minutes.
 You’ll probably guess it correctly.
 I’m not sure if it is even supposed to be a twist since the whole story is dripping with hints.

-Because it is marketed as YA and received two starred reviews, I worry that school librarians will purchase this title without knowing what they are buying.
-School librarians, you really should read this before you buy it for your library, but in case you don’t read it, here’s a guide to what you’ll get:
+Because it is marketed as YA and received two starred reviews (and now, a Printz Honor), I worry that school librarians will purchase this title without knowing what they are buying.
+School librarians, you really should read this before you buy it for your library, but in case you don’t read it, here’s a guide to what you’ll get (some spoilers here):